BerriAI/litellm/docs/my-website/docs/enterprise.md

 # Enterprise
-For companies that need better security, user management and professional support
+For companies that need SSO, user management and professional support

 :::info